iacopoerpichini/ConwayGameOfLife/README.md

 ### Requirements
 The project is developed with PyCharm and i found an interesting [guide](https://pythonpyqt.com/how-to-install-pyqt5-in-pycharm/) for integrate QTdesigner and PyUIC in the ide.

-The following vestion of libraries are used:
+The following version of libraries are used:

 | Software   | Version           |
 | -----------|-------------------|